NFL Owners Guide: How owners made their fortune

 “I applaud anybody that can find respectful ways of trying to find their platform in some way. … Players have grit and determination, there's no boundary on how that grit and determination gets expressed.
 Sports is an opportunity to bring people together.
 I applaud when players can bring communities together.”

-Political Donations: Lurie and his wife, Christina, have been primarily Democratic donors.
-Notable contributions include: $15K to the Democratic Senatorial Campaign Committee between 2006-07; $25K to the Philadelphia 2016 Host Committee, a committee aligned with the Democratic National Convention, in ‘14; and $10K to the DNC in 1998.
+Political Donations: Lurie and his wife, Tina, have been primarily Democratic donors.
+Notable contributions include: $15K to the Democratic Senatorial Campaign Committee between 2006-07; $25K to the Philadelphia 2016 Host Committee, a committee aligned with the Democratic National Convention, in ’14; and $10K to the DNC in 1998.
 Lurie, has donated to Republicans, as well, including $2K to the Bush-Cheney campaign in 2003, $1K to Rudy Guliani in 2000 and $1K to Rick Santorum in 1998.

 NFL Committees: Super Bowl & Major Events Advisory Committee, International Committee, Finance Committee, Media Committee.

-Next in Line: While none of the Lurie family outside of Christina are directly involved with the Eagles, their son Julian is currently in the NFL Junior Rotational Program.
+Next in Line: While none of the Lurie family are directly involved with the Eagles, Jeffrey’s son Julian is currently in the NFL Junior Rotational Program.

-Education: University of PIttsburgh
+Education: University of Pittsburgh; Duquesne University School of Law

 How They Acquired the Franchise: Art inherited control of the team from his father, Dan, in July 2003.
 There was no announcement when Dan passed the team onto him in 2003; they simply changed the names on the media guides distributed before training camp.
 Dan held the position for 28 years before Art II.
 The Steelers have been in the Rooney family since 1933, when family patriarch Art Rooney started the team by paying the NFL a $2,500 franchise fee.